STEM Enrichment Courses

 As all sessions for specific grades start at the same time you are not able to register for two sessions with the same start date.

 Yes, you can!
-However, it is advised that you do not register for the same course that you participated in over the summer as it will cover very similar content.
+However, it is advised that you do not register for the same course that you participated before, as it will cover very similar content.

 Please Note: The course "Predicting the Future with Data" is comparable to the summer 2020 course "Artificial Intelligence and the World".
 If you have already taken the "Artificial Intelligence and the World" we do not recommend registering for "Predicting the Future with Data".